 5. Board Games and Puzzles

 Board games teach planning, following instructions and other spatial skills.
-Similarly, puzzles aid visualization of how and where to fit the piece.
+Similarly, puzzles aid visualisation of how and where to fit the pieces.

 7. Explore Maps